donadam2015/TradeItIosTicketSDKLib/README.md

 *The onLoad callback passes a boolean that determines whether the Open Account feature is available.

-To launch the Open Account screen itself:
+To launch the Broker Center screen itself:

     #import <TradeItIosTicketSDK/TradeItIosTicketSDK.h>